nguyentrong56/Michell_Vehicle_CRUD/README.md

 # Mitchell_Vehicle_CRUD
-- This is an application containing CRUD operations : Creating, Removing, Updating and Delete Vehicle .
+- This is an application containing CRUD operations : Create, Read, Update and Delete Vehicle .
 - Decoupling design is applied.
 There are 5 layers in the design: UI, Data transport, Service, Data Access, Persistence .
 - Project contains two folders: Backend application and frontend application.